Atypical-Consulting/BlazorMVU/README.md

 ## 📖 Introduction

-BlazorMvu is a library that implements the Model-View-Update (MVU) pattern for Blazor.
+**BlazorMVU** is a library that implements the Model-View-Update (MVU) pattern for Blazor.
 It provides a structured way to organize your Blazor components and manage their state, making your code more understandable and easier to maintain.

 ![Drag Racing](./assets/blazormvu.png)